WPN-XM/software/README.md

         manifest.json
         readme.adoc

-## `manifest.json`
+## `manifest.json` reference

+The `manifest.json` file is a JSON file that contains package metadata.
-The `manifest.json` file contents identify a software asset in the context of the WPN-XM Server Stack.
+It is used to identify a software asset in the context of the WPN-XM Server Stack.
+The manifest is always included in a package.

 These keys are used: